cvetomir-todorov/CecoChat/docs/dev-run-minikube.md

 kubectl exec -it redis-0 -- bash
 ```

-The topics in Kafka, the keyspaces in Cassandra, the databases in Yugabyte, are all created when the respective service is started, if they do not exist.
+The topics in Kafka, the keyspaces in Cassandra, the databases in Yugabyte, the buckets in MinIO, are all created when the respective service is started, if they do not exist.

 ## Observability